Managing Director & Partner

 Focus relentlessly—from the start—on outcomes and metrics.
 Finally, how do you know that the experience you’ve built is working for your customers?
 The right KPIs can provide valuable insight on outcomes and improvements: how initiatives are faring and where to focus follow-on work.
 But it’s important to think about those metrics right from the beginning and understand your starting point as well as your goal.
 By developing a baseline, you create alignment, upfront, on what you’re trying to fix and what success looks like.
 Oklahoma’s approach was to baseline performance, efficiency, and satisfaction.
 This meant looking at KPIs such as the number of credentials issued, backlogs, wait and service times, and customer satisfaction (CSAT) scores.

 The right metrics will vary across organizations, but there are some rules of thumb.
-KPIs should align with the outcomes you seek (in the private sector, many organizations look at CSAT and net promoter score to gauge the overall effectiveness of the customer experience).
+KPIs should align with the outcomes you seek (in the private sector, many organizations look at CSAT and customer loyalty scores to gauge the overall effectiveness of the customer experience).
 They should also be timely and accessible.
 The goal is to get a snapshot of performance in as close to real time as possible.
 That insight becomes a guide.
 You may have built an excellent customer experience—but it can always be an even better one.